Alexistox/botketoanviet03/README.md

 ### QR Code Generation
 - `/qr on` - Enable automatic QR code generation for transfer messages (operator only)
 - `/qr off` - Disable automatic QR code generation (operator only)

+### Picture Bill Processing
+- `/pic on` - Enable automatic bill processing from images (operator only)
+- `/pic off` - Disable automatic bill processing from images (operator only)

+When picture bill processing is enabled, the bot will automatically extract amounts from bill images when you reply to them:

+**How to use:**
+1. Enable the feature: `/pic on`
+2. When you see a bill/receipt image, reply with:
+   - **"1"** → Automatically executes `+[amount]` command (add deposit)
+   - **"2"** → Automatically executes `%[amount]` command (mark paid USDT)
+3. The bot will use GPT-4o to extract the amount from the image and execute the corresponding command
+4. Disable when done: `/pic off`

+**Features:**
+- ✅ Uses GPT-4o for accurate amount extraction
+- ✅ Supports various bill formats (bank transfers, receipts, invoices)
+- ✅ Automatic number format detection (Vietnamese comma/dot separators)
+- ✅ Operator permission required
+- ✅ Configurable per group

 When QR code generation is enabled, the bot will automatically detect messages with bank transfer information.
 The bot supports flexible formats: